NisargGB/Contrastive-Semi-Supervision-CR/README.md

 # Contrastive Semi-Supervised Learning for Medical Image Segmentation

-## This repository implements the componenets required for our submission to MICCAI'21
+## This repository implements the components required for our submission to MICCAI'21

 ### Some filemaps
 - attn_unet.py: Code for the backbone/baseline Attention unet